pwdd/pwdd.github.io/_posts/2016-11-15-testing-a-socket-input-and-output.md

 Probably one of the things that helped me the most was an advice from one of my mentors, who said that "*If a class is difficult to test, we know that our tests are trying to tell us that it is time to refactor*".
 From there, I worked on separating everything so that I could test things as isolated as possible &mdash; a method to get the input, one to send the output, one to bind a server socket to a port, one to create the socket for input and output and so on.

-*(From now on, I will refer to the socket that gets bind to a port and `serverSocket`, the socket that input and output pass through as `socket` and, the client socket as `clientSocket`)*
+*(From now on, I will refer to the socket that gets bind to a port and `serverSocket`, the socket that input and output pass through as `socket`)*

 ### The first test:

 - **A connection only happens if a `serverSocket` is listening at a port**.

 In this case, we only need to make sure that the `serverSocket` is listening for connections, and nothing else.
-We test is by creating a `clientSocket` and trying to connect.
+We test it by creating a `clientSocket` and trying to connect.
 There is no need to worry about requests and responses.

 ```java
 @Test